particle-iot/docs/src/content/datasheets/accessories/gen3-accessories.md

 ---
-title: Mesh Accessories
+title: Gen3 Accessories
 layout: datasheet.hbs
 columns: two
 order: 20
 ---

-# Mesh Accessories
+# Gen3 Accessories

+These accessories are for the Particle Gen 3 devices: Argon and Boron in the Adafruit Feather form-factor.

-## Grove Starter Kit for Particle Mesh
+## Grove Starter Kit

 <div align=center><img src="/assets/images/accessories/grove-mesh-starter-kit/grove-mesh-starter-kit.png" ></div>

 The Grove starter kit is designed to make your first exploration into the world of sensing and actuating a breeze.
-The kit comes with seven different components that work out-of-the-box with Particle Mesh hardware and let you focus on learning the basics.
+The kit comes with seven different components that work out-of-the-box with Particle Gen 3 hardware and let you focus on learning the basics.
 Working with Starter Kit requires no soldering and minimal wiring.
-Simply connect the kit’s Grove Shield (the new co-developed FeatherWing adapter from Particle and SeeedStudio) to your Particle Mesh board and use the included cables to connect the adapter and the sensors and actuators that you want to use.
+Simply connect the kit’s Grove Shield (the new co-developed FeatherWing adapter from Particle and SeeedStudio) to your Particle Gen 3 board and use the included cables to connect the adapter and the sensors and actuators that you want to use.
 It’s a plug-and-play experience.

 ### Kit Contents

- - 1x Grove Shield for Particle Mesh
+ - 1x Grove Shield for Particle Gen 3 devices
  - 1x Button
  - 1x Rotary Angle Sensor
  - 1x Ultrasonic Ranger